jsulak/aQuery/README.md

 In addition to the default jQuery methods, aQuery supports the `.oid()` method, which returns the OID of the first element in the set of matched elements.

+Virtually all traversing- and manipulation-related methods have been ported from jQuery.
+Event support is still weak, although `bind()` is provided.
 This is a summary of the jQuery API methods available in aQuery:

 ### Events ###